iFundamental/chibicode.com/index.md

 ### Contact Me

 Feel free to follow me on Twitter at [@chibicode](http://twitter.com/chibicode) or email me at [shu@chibicode.com](mailto:shu@chibicode.com).
-I get really happy when I get random emails, and I'll always reply.
+I love random emails, and I'll always reply.

 You can also find me on: